Agustín de Iturbide: Plan of Iguala

-Independence
+Independence and early transition

-Iturbide met with O’Donoju and hastily negotiated a treaty, called the Treaty of Córdoba.
-Similar to the Plan de Iguala, the document tried to guarantee an independent monarchy for New Spain under the Bourbon dynasty.
-The successor state would invite Ferdinand VII to rule as emperor or, in default, his brother Don Carlos.
+Iturbide met with O’Donojú and Field Marshall Francisco Novella to negotiate the final terms of capitulation at the landed estate of his longtime friend, Doña María Ignacia Rodríguez de Velasco (La Güera Rodríguez).
+The hastily negotiated Treaty of Córdoba was similar in terms of its outcomes to the Plan de Iguala—the document tried to guarantee an independent monarchy for New Spain under the Bourbon dynasty.
+The successor state would invite Ferdinand VII to rule as emperor or, if he defaulted, his brother Don Carlos.
 If both refused, a suitable monarch would be sought among the various European royal houses.
 In the meantime, a regency would replace the viceroy.
 All existing laws, including the 1812 Constitution, would remain in force until a new constitution for Mexico was written.
 A key element was added at O'Donojú's suggestion: if Spain refused its right to appoint a regent for the Mexican Empire, the Mexican congress would have freedom to elect whomever it deemed worthy as emperor.
 That crucial clause was not in Iturbide's Plan de Iguala, a point against the argument that Iturbide entertained the notion of becoming the ruler when he started his campaign for Mexico's independence.

 To show the military might of the alliance, Iturbide co-ordinated with associated royalist and insurgent commanders in the provinces, opting for a replay of the strategy of closing in on Mexico City from the periphery, which Morelos had attempted in 1811–14.
 However, Iturbide had the advantage of having most of the former royalist army on his side.
 Iturbide marched into Mexico City on 27 September 1821, his own birthday, with the Army of the Three Guarantees.
 The army was received by a jubilant populace who had erected arches of triumph and decorated houses and themselves with the tricolor (red, white, and green) of the army.
 Cries of "¡Viva Iturbide I!" were heard first on that day.
 The next day, Mexico was declared an independent empire.